mostlybadfly/jekyllsite/_drafts/2016-3-8-giggle-water-search.md

-  I wanted to break out this post as something separate from yesterday's update post since it involved a bit more work and a more significant change for the Giggle Water app I've been working on with my friend.
+  I wanted to break out this post as something separate from yesterday's update post since it involved a bit more work and a more significant change for the Giggle Water app I've been working on with my friend, Tomek.
 The goal here was to include a search so that a user can easily find drinks by the name or ingredient that they like.
 I had not done this type of addition to an app at this point and I looked forward to figuring it out.
 I learned a lot in the process.

 I began by adding updating routes so that search results will show under `/search`.
 {% highlight ruby %}